SagarDevopsKgt/Linux/README.md

 # Linux

-Absolutely, transitioning from Oracle PL/SQL to DevOps is a great move!
-Linux and shell scripting are fundamental skills for DevOps engineers.
+Shell scripting are fundamental skills for DevOps engineers.
 Here’s a comprehensive guide to **essential Linux commands** and **shell scripting basics**, with examples and real-world scenarios.

 ---